-Head pins, marking pins, safety pins and craft pins are just a few of the different pins we offer at Spotlight.
-Scroll down and find the large range of pins we have in stock in different sizes and brands.
+Head pins, marking pins, and sewing pins are just a few of the different pins we offer at Spotlight.
+Explore the range of pins for your sewing project today!

 Curious About Pins?
 Discover the Different Types of Pins at Spotlight!

 Pins are used in a variety of crafts, so most crafters will have a selection of pins in their collection.
 Of course, there are different types of pins available, so it is always a good idea to get familiar with each one.
 Below, we have created a guide mentioning all available pins, so you can easily find the perfect pins for your craft.

 Glass head pins are probably the most common types of pins used in fabric crafts.
 These pins are characterised by a metal shaft and a white glass head on top, which tends to be quite visible when used in combination with darker fabrics.

 The strength of your glass head pins depends heavily on the material the shaft is made of.
 Most are made from nickel-plated steel, which makes the pins quite durable.
 However, the material does come with a negative side, since it does give the pins less flexibility.

 We must also mention the importance of the glass head on glass head pins, because this material is resistant to heat.
 So, if you need to use an iron during a craft, glass head pins will be your recommended choice.